 Mention the words “man cave” and thoughts of an at-home games arcade, wall-hung guitars and shapeless beanbags come to mind.
 Not the most stylish of looks but definitely a comfort zone we crave (let’s be honest, formal sofas look incredible but feet up at the end of the day is just too tempting to resist).
 The darkened colour palettes create a cocoon-like security, the furniture is oversized and welcoming and minimal accessories are conducive to relaxing.
 Thankfully, luxury man cave interior design can be achieved and we called in a few of our favourites to show how.

 Greg Natale is a master of infusing a modern masculine sensibility into any space.
-Moody palettes (check out the epitome of that here), simple silhouettes and wood-paneled walls are all in the GN arsenal.
-Championing the signature style, this open-plan living room (above) is a casual man’s perfect space.
-Close proximity to the kitchen, a touch of houndstooth and clean-lined geometric furniture – everything the modern gent needs.
+Moody palettes (check out the epitome of that here), simple silhouettes and sexy finishes are all in the GN arsenal.
+Championing the signature style, this open-plan living room is a quintessential masculine space.
+Close proximity to the kitchen, a silken rug and clean-lined furniture—everything the modern gent needs.

 The Games Man Cave